kavia-common/simple-shopping-app-214604-214614/shopping_app_frontend/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+Note: This project targets Node 18 and uses Vite v4.5.x via a local runner (scripts/run-vite-local.js) to avoid inadvertently invoking a globally installed Vite (v5/v7).
+Use npm run dev to start the dev server.

 ## React Compiler

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).